 If you or a loved one has suffered neglect or abuse in a nursing home, assisted living center, or other care facility, Kogan & DiSalvo can help.
-Talk to a Florida nursing home abuse attorney by calling (561) 375-9500 today.
+Talk to a Florida nursing home abuse lawyer by calling (561) 375-9500 today.
 Your initial consultation is free.

 Florida has extensive laws protecting the rights of nursing home residents.
 State law mandates that the rights afforded to all nursing home residents are made public by the nursing home staff.

 The rights of nursing home residents in Florida include:

 When a nursing home facility or its employees violate these rights, they risk the well-being of their residents.
 Our Florida nursing home abuse lawyers can review your case for potential violations when assessing the liability of the facility.